PriyanshuKSharma/telegram_bot/README.md

 The program consists of a Python script named tele-bot.py.
 It utilizes the python-telegram-bot library for interacting with the Telegram Bot API.
 The program reads the Telegram bot token from the environment variable TOKEN using the python-dotenv library.
-It defines several functions to handle different commands and messages received from users:
+It defines several functions to handle different commands and messages received from users:<br>

+start:<br>
-start: Sends a welcome message to users when they start a conversation with the bot.<br>
+Sends a welcome message to users when they start a conversation with the bot.<br>

 helps: <br>
 Provides information about the available commands and how to use them.<br>